 Equalities Policy Statement

-25th November 2019
+1st Ausust 2023

-We are committed to eliminating discrimination and encouraging diversity in all our dealings with individuals whether they are Members, employees, contractors and residents.
-Our aim is that our organisation will be truly representative of all sections of society and each Member/employees feels respected and able to give of their best.
+We are committed to eliminating discrimination and encouraging diversity in all our dealings with individuals whether they are Members, employees, volunteers, contractors or residents.
+Our aim is that our organisation will be truly representative of all sections of society and each Member/employee feels respected and able to give of their best.

-To that end the purpose of this policy is to provide equality and fairness for all in our recruitment/ employment and not to discriminate on grounds of gender, marital status, race, ethnic origin, colour, nationality, national origin, disability, sexual orientation, religion or age.
+To that end the purpose of this policy is to provide equality and fairness for all involved and not to discriminate on grounds of gender, marital status, race, ethnic origin, colour, nationality, national origin, disability, sexual orientation, religion or age.
 We oppose all forms of unlawful and unfair discrimination.

-All Members and employees, whether part-time, full-time or temporary, will be treated fairly and with respect.
+All Members, employees, whether part-time, full-time or temporary, volunteers and participants will be treated fairly and with respect.

 Selection for co-option/employment, promotion, training or any other benefit will be on the basis of aptitude and ability.
 All Members/employees will be helped and encouraged to develop their full potential and the talents and resources of the organisation will be fully utilised to maximise the efficiency of Brundall Parish Council.